Pagoda Architecture Design and Painting Lesson

 Objective: Students will learn that architects use geometric & free-form shapes & forms to design buildings.
 Students will compare & contrast different cultures architecture.
-They will study & create a piece of art based on Asian architecture.
+They will study & create a piece of art based on Asian architecture specifically the pagoda.

 Overview of Architecture: